 Inspector refresher Course & Initial Issue including Human Factors

 These are required every 5 years and consist of the latest EASA/BGA/CAA rule changes, changes of BGA procedures, lessons learned from previous experience, practical and compliant ways performing repairs, engineering human factors and a 2 way exchange of knowledge and ideas on how to improve what we do.

-This is a new initiative to support those involved with helping to maintain gliders at their club.
+This is a new initiative to support those involved with helping to maintain gliders at their club or to maintain their own glider.
 It’s an ideal step for anyone planning to be a BGA inspector.

 The course aims to give more knowledge (especially with the unavoidable paperwork) and confidence at a practical level whilst building experience performing permitted pilot owner maintenance.

 On completion of the course, maintainers will be able to work in compliance with the legal ‘pilot/owners’ maintenance framework and be able to judge themselves if they have the relevant skills to perform all pilot/owner maintenance tasks.
-Read about pilot/owner maintenance here.book a course or seminar here
+Read about pilot/owner maintenance here.Book a course or seminar